I’m done. I won’t ever make another New Year’s resolution. Never again.

-But ironically, I wasn’t rigid about it.
-It wasn’t January 1st, it wasn’t a New Year’s Resolution, and I knew that failure was possibility of failure (having done it a dozen times already).
+But I wasn’t rigid about it.
+It wasn’t January 1st, it wasn’t a New Year’s Resolution, and I knew that failure was a possibility (having done it a dozen times already).

 In other words, I was soft and supple.
 And that’s why I succeeded.
 That is why I haven’t had a puff in many, many years.

 Have you heard the joke about gym memberships?

 Most people pay $300 per visit.